Worm Farming and Composting

 Composting is a natural process of breaking down organic material.
 You can compost in a heap, bin, bay or a tumbling compost bin.
 A compost bin is the best way to get started and you can purchase these from the local hardware store.

 Can be composted: Leaves, twigs, small branches, straw, sawdust, pine needles, shredded paper, grass clippings, kitchen scraps, cut flowers, tea bags and coffee grounds, egg shells.

-Cannot be composted: Meat, bones, fats, oils, dairy products, dog or cat faeces, wood or charcoal or coal ashes, treated wood products, weeds with seed heads.
+Cannot be composted: Meat, bones, fats, oils, dairy products, dog or cat faeces, treated wood products, weeds with seed heads.

 Worms can eat their own body weight in food every day.
 As long as you have a sheltered balcony or garden, it's easy to do and creates a great natural fertiliser for the garden.
-The easiest way to get started is to buy a commercially made worm farm from a hardware store.
+You can buy a worm farm kit from your hardware store and don't forget the compost worms!

-Worms will not eat: Onion, garlic, chilli, dairy products, citrus fruit (lemons, limes or oranges), meat, bones, fish, oils, dog or cat faeces.
+Do not feed worms: Onion, garlic, chilli, dairy products, citrus fruit (lemons, limes or oranges), meat, bones, fish, oils, dog or cat faeces.

-If you would like advice on starting up one of these organic recycling systems ask to speak with Council's Environmental Education Officer on 4654 7777.
+If you would like advice on starting up one of these organic recycling systems ask to speak with Council's Waste Education Officer on 4654 7777.

 The Macarthur Regional Waste Avoidance and Resource Recovery (WARR) Strategy

 Camden Council has joined Campbelltown and Wollondilly Council's in developing a Regional Waste Strategy in accordance with the NSW Waste and Resource Recovery (WARR) Strategy 2014-21.
 The Strategy examines how regional actions can improve the availability of long-term, cost-effective waste solutions, from specified research including the consultation of industry, waste professionals and waste management staff from member councils.